MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/Troubleshoot/detect-enable-and-disable-smbv1-v2-v3.md

    ![Start Properties - General](media/detect-enable-and-disable-smbv1-v2-v3-5.png)

-5. Then remove the dependency on the **MRxSMB10** that was just disabled.
+5. Then remove the dependency on the **MRxSMB10** that was disabled.

    In the **New Registry Properties** dialog box, select the following: